SteelCompendium/data-md-dse/Bestiary/Warg.md

   - —
   distance: Self
   target: Self
+  effects:
+  - name: Effect
     effect: 'The warg moves up to their speed. '

 ~~~